thelukester92/nnlib/README.md

 This library is *experimental*.
 I want it to become a useful, general purpose library to use as an alternative to popular frameworks like Torch, but it is not yet ready.
-Use at your own risk, and expect commits to break code.
+Use at your own risk, and expect future commits to break your code.

 # Get Started